oddluck/limnoria-plugins/README.md

 So, as I take over, I must acknowledge the work done by Hoaas: http://github.com/Hoaas/
-Much/almost all of the oAuth code ideas came from: https://github.com/jpittman/OAuth-Python-Twitter
+Much/almost all of the oAuth code came from: https://github.com/jpittman/OAuth-Python-Twitter

 Documentation